bcgov/orgbook-bc-api-docs/docs/README.md

 }
 ```

-The results are a list of credential types that are currently registered in OrgBook BC.
-This doesn't necessarily mean there are any credentials of the registered types in OrgBook BC, but simply that these are the types of credentials that OrgBook BC knows about and will accept from issuers.
-For example, organization addresses are a type of credential registered in OrgBook BC, however BC Registries (the registered credential issuer of that type) has not currently made those credentials available in OrgBook BC (i.e. they have not issued any credentials of that type to OrgBook BC).
+The results are a list of credential types that are currently registered in OrgBook.
+This doesn't necessarily mean there are any credentials of the registered types in OrgBook, but simply that these are the types of credentials that OrgBook knows about and will accept from issuers.
+For example, organization addresses are a type of credential registered in OrgBook, however BC Registries (the registered credential issuer of that type) has not currently made those credentials available in OrgBook (i.e. they have not issued any credentials of that type to OrgBook).

 As an update to version `v4` of the API, credential types now **optionally** have localization labels and descriptions for the credential type name (specified in the `schema_label` object) and/or credential type attributes (specified in the `claim_labels` object).
-These labels can be useful for multi-lingual applications or for providing human readable field names, however they must be defined by issuers when registering credential types with OrgBook BC and are therefore not always guaranteed to be present.
+These labels can be useful for multi-lingual applications or for providing human readable field names, however they must be defined by issuers when registering credential types with OrgBook and are therefore not always guaranteed to be present.

 ### I want to build a legal name search component in my application